geonetwork/core-geonetwork/docs/manual/docs/administrator-guide/managing-classification-systems/managing-thesaurus.md

 ## Search criteria: keywords

 You can search on keywords using the facet panel.
-All keywords are stored in the index field `` `tag ``[ and are also available in field depending on thesaurus name eg. ]{.title-ref}`th_theme`\` for INSPIRE themes.
+All keywords are stored in the index field `tag` and are also available in field depending on thesaurus name eg. `th_theme` for INSPIRE themes.
 The field name is based on the thesaurus type and filename.